EXCLUSIVE-Tough-talking China pricing regulator sought confessions from foreign firms

 The two sources said the following companies were at the hotel: GE, Siemens, Samsung Electronics, Microsoft , Volvo, IBM Corp, Michelin ; Swedish packaging giant Tetra Pak; Intel Corp ; Qualcomm ; Dumex, a subsidiary of France's Danone and U.S. cable equipment maker Arris Group Inc .

 Tetra Pak confirmed it was there but declined to comment further.
-Siemens said it was unaware of any meeting, as did Samsung and Volvo.
+Samsung and Volvo said they were not aware of any meeting.
 IBM, Intel, GE and Microsoft declined to comment.
-Arris, Michelin and Dumex did not respond to questions while Reuters was unable to immediately reach Qualcomm.
+Siemens, Arris, Michelin and Dumex did not respond to questions while Reuters was unable to immediately reach Qualcomm.
 Reuters does not have a full list of firms at the meeting.

 The government agencies held a separate training session for Chinese state-owned enterprises around the same time, one of the sources said, though it was unclear what was discussed.